 A user getting locked out of his account very often could indicate something fishy.
 The user may get locked out even if he enters the right password because the hacker has tried logging into his account 3-5 times already.

-There are genuine reasons for a log in failure.
-Maybe, the user is unable to remember the password but, it could very well indicate a Password Spraying attack as the ratio of login failure to success is a mis-match; login failures attempts are more than successful logins.
+There are genuine reasons for login failure.
+Maybe, the user is unable to remember the password but, it could very well indicate a Password Spraying attack as the ratio of login failure to success is a mismatch; login failure attempts are more than successful logins.